 In the Gospel passage assigned for this fourth Sunday in Lent, the theme of light continues.
 The cure of the man born blind is clearly intended to illustrate Jesus’ claim to be the Light of the world (see Gospel of Saint John, chapter 8).
 Those who refuse to embrace the light Christ has to offer are walking in darkness, expressed as being blind.

-A miracle takes place: a man is able to see who previously could not.
-Those around Jesus see what has occurred and while unable to deny the fact of the miracle, they refuse to accept the significance of the event.
-This is especially so in the case of the Pharisees of Jesus’ day.
-Their stance is clear: Jesus cures a man on the Sabbath, therefore the actions of Jesus cannot be from God, nor has a prophet performed the cure.
+A miracle takes place; a man is able to see who previously could not.
+Those around Jesus see what has occurred and while unable to deny the fact of the miracle, refuse to accept the significance of the event.
+This is especially so in the case of the Pharisees.
+Their stand is clear: Jesus cured a man on the Sabbath, therefore the action cannot be from God nor has a prophet performed the cure.
 Yet the popular verdict is that indeed Jesus is sent from God and is a prophet.

-How easy for us to be more like the opponents than advocates of Christ, fearing to allow God into our lives.
+How easy for us to be more like the opponents than advocates of Christ, fearing to put God in our lives, or better expressed, allowing God into our lives.
 We may prefer not to let faith enlighten our consciences and conduct.
 We may fear to know our responsibilities and obligations before God as Christ’s followers.
-In reality, though, we cannot afford to walk in darkness through this life, like someone who has a driver’s license but who has no clue about the laws of the land regarding driving or the operating of a car.
+In reality, though, we cannot afford to walk in darkness through this life, like someone who has a driver’s license but has no clue about the laws of the land regarding driving or the operating of a car.

 When the man born blind is given sight he experiences a great peace and hope in his heart.
 When the opponents Jesus refuse to see and believe, they feel vexed and unhappy.
 Also today, Christ is being offered to us as the light of the world and we need to decide about the golden opportunity being given us, not just once, but every day and every minute.
 Will we accept or reject God’s call and gifts?